-For dinner, there are lots of small eateries around the Minatocho area but we picked Marutomi because it looked cosy and the menu was affordable.
-But the food turned out better than expected!
+For dinner, there are lots of small eateries around the Minatocho area, but we picked Marutomi because it looked cosy and the menu was affordable.
+The food turned out better than expected!

 Day 7: Drive to Lake Kussharo

-Accommodation near Lake Kussharo: Yado Hanafurari — cosy lodge with Japanese style tatami rooms and 4 adorable Labrador retrievers!
+Accommodation near Lake Kussharo: Yado Hanafurari — a cosy lodge with Japanese-style tatami rooms and four adorable labrador retrievers!

 Kamiyubetsu Tulip Park

-Home to an extensive field of over 200 varieties of tulips, the Kamiyubetsu Park is only open from 1st May to early June.
-It’s pretty from just about any angle if you’re lucky to catch it at full bloom!
-To find out if the tulips have bloomed you can check the official website for the live image replaced every day.
+Home to an extensive field of over 200 varieties of tulips, the Kamiyubetsu Park is only open from 1 May to early June.
+It’s pretty from just about any angle if you’re lucky to catch it in full bloom!
+To find out if the tulips have bloomed, check the official website for the live image replaced every day.

 Lake Hop Around Kussharo and Mashu